-I used that citation in the first book I ever wrote—about both the value and the demands of motherhood—to drive home the point that putting career before family is a mistake.
+I used that citation in the first book I ever wrote to drive home the point that putting career before family is a mistake.

-I had grown up with a mother who tried to combine a career as a stockbroker with raising two little girls at a time when few women did so.
-She ultimately quit to stay home with my sister and me, and unlike so many women of the modern generation who were taught to make a career the center of their lives, I got a different message.
+I grew up with a mother who tried to combine a career as a stockbroker with raising babies at a time when few women did so.
+She ultimately quit to stay home with my sister and me—and unlike so many women of the modern generation who were taught to make a career the center of their lives, I got a different message.

 “The needs of children are endless,” my mother would say.
 “You cannot do everything all at once.”

 She was right, of course.
 But what my mother didn’t experience in her day was the double whammy modern women do.
-Not only is it just as impossible today to combine full-time work with motherhood without something (usually the children and the marriage) being shortchanged, America no longer values family.
+Not only is it just as impossible today to “have it all” simultaneously, we no longer value marriage and family at all.

 That wasn’t the case in my mother’s day when family was first on everyone’s list—women’s and men’s.
-Indeed, she was an outlier for the times: most folks in her day settled down in their twenties.
-My mother was 34 when she married, and her decision to quit her job at 40 (ish) to stay home with us was not viewed as a subversive act.
+Indeed, most folks back then settled down in their twenties.
+My mother was 34 when she married, and her decision to quit her job in her forties to stay home with us was not viewed as a subversive act.
 Today it would be, which is one of the reasons many women who want to stay home don’t.
-Who wants to be an outlier?

-At the end of the day, we all make choices in life, and no doubt the greatest one is when we decide early on whether to create a life that centers on family or to create a life that centers on work.
+At the end of the day, we all make choices in life, and no doubt the greatest is when we decide early on whether to create a life that centers on work or to create a life that centers on family.

 This is true of both women and men.
-There are many men, for instance, who are passionate about professions that aren’t particularly lucrative.
-Ergo, if they want to have a family they may be forced to choose a different career path—one that can comfortably feed a family.
+There are many men who are passionate about professions that aren’t particularly lucrative.
+Ergo, if they want to have a family, they too will feel compelled to choose a different career path—one that can comfortably feed a family.
 There are also men who work around the clock at big jobs in order to provide their wife and children with a nice lifestyle but who, as a result, forgo having any semblance of what the rest of us might call a life.